yodertv/Reminders/doc/README.md

 ### Version 0.4.x (9.27.2016)
 - Working version of showing and hiding todos in todo controler.
+- Need to make db update when toggling show completed.

 ### Version 0.4.3 (8.23.2016)
 - Properly assign new DBs in GoogleStrategy handler